Language

 How is Privacy Badger different from other blocking extensions?

-As a result, Privacy Badger differs from traditional ad-blocking extensions in two key ways.
-First, while most other blocking extensions prioritize blocking ads, Privacy Badger is purely a tracker-blocker.
-The extension doesn’t block ads unless they happen to be tracking you; in fact, one of our goals is to incentivize advertisers to adopt better privacy practices.
 Second, most other blockers rely on a human-curated list of domains or URLs to block.
 Privacy Badger is an algorithmic tracker blocker – we define what “tracking” looks like, and then Privacy Badger blocks or restricts domains that it observes tracking in the wild.
 What is and isn’t considered a tracker is entirely based on how a specific domain acts, not on human judgment.
-(See also.)

 How does Privacy Badger work?

-When you view a webpage, that page will often be made up of content from many different sources.
-(For example, a news webpage might load the actual article from the news company, ads from an ad company, and the comments section from a different company that’s been contracted out to provide that service.)
 Privacy Badger keeps track of all of this.
-If as you browse the web, the same source seems to be tracking your browser across different websites, then Privacy Badger springs into action, telling your browser not to load any more content from that source.
+If the same source seems to be tracking across different websites, then Privacy Badger springs into action, telling the browser not to load any more content from that source.
 And when your browser stops loading content from a source, that source can no longer track you.
 Voila!

 By default, Privacy Badger receives periodic learning updates from Badger Sett, our Badger training project.
 This “remote learning” automatically discovers trackers present on thousands of the most popular sites on the Web.
-Privacy Badger no longer learns from your browsing by default, as “local learning” may make you more identifiable to websites.
-You may want to opt back in to local learning if you regularly browse less popular websites.
-To do so, visit your Badger’s options page and mark the checkbox for learning to block new trackers from your browsing.

 What is a third party tracker?